ltebs-polimi/AY2122_II_Project-3/Python_serial/README.md

 When the START button is pressed, the 2° thread (*Start_acquisition()*) calls the function *Predict_Data_Packet()* which allows to acquire and classify the data from the IMU.

 Each acquisition is done by reading *N_PACKETS* and decoding the corresponding array of data (*data*).
-With *N_PACKETS* = 40, the acquisition takes about 4 seconds, which is approximatively equal to the duration of one tennis shot.
+With *N_PACKETS* = 40, the acquisition takes about 4 seconds, which is approximatively equal to the duration of one tennis shot during a match.

 Each packet contains 122 bytes:
 -	1 HEADER = 0XA0